themeteorchef/building-persistent-uis-with-react-state-and-local-storage/README.md

 #### Tutorial: Building Persistent UIs with React State and Local Storage

 In this tutorial, we'll learn how to build a persistent UI using React state and local storage.
-We'll see how to set user inset on the component state as the user makes changes, persisting in the browser's local storage to survive refreshes.
+We'll see how to set user input on the component state, persisting in the browser's local storage to survive refreshes.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/building-persistent-uis-with-react-state-and-local-storage)